pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 ##### Using Interactive Sessions with the CDE CLI

+You can use CDE Sessions directly from the terminal using the CLI.
+If you haven't done so already, ensure that you have configured the CLI either in the provided Docker container or by installing it manually as shown in [part00_setup]().

+If you chose to use the provided Docker container launch it with: ```docker run -it pauldefusco/cde_cli_workshop_1_19:latest```

 You can interact with the same CDE Session from your local terminal using the ```cde session interact``` command.

 Open your terminal and enter ```cde session interact --name InteractiveSession```.
 You will be prompted for your password and then the SparkShell will launch.